microsoft/Azure-Analytics-and-AI-Engagement/retail/Readme-shell.md

 9. Repeat the above step from 4 to 8, replacing few values, i.e. in step 5, this time **enter** the table name as "Thermostat", in step 6 **enter** Event Hub as "thermostat" and Data connection name as "RetailDB-thermostat".

-10. For non-historical data, open Data Explorer Studio and under data section **click** on Ingest new data.
+10. For non-historical data, open Data Explorer Studio and under data section **click** on Ingest data.

 	![Adx.](media/adx-4.png)

-11. In the Ingest new data, under destination tab, select appropriate values in the respective fields, in Cluster **select** your kusto pool name, in the Database select "RetailDB" database, in the Table field **enter** the table name i.e. OccupancyHistoricalData and then **click** on Next.
+11. In the Ingest data, under destination tab, select appropriate values in the respective fields, in Cluster **select** your kusto pool name, in the Database select "RetailDB" database, in the Table field **enter** the table name i.e. OccupancyHistoricalData and then **click** on Next.

 	![Adx.](media/adx-9.png)